eniomarku/SafeLib-TNSM/README.md

    python3-protobuf libprotobuf-c-dev protobuf-c-compiler

 # Tested environment
-a) We have tested our library in the following environment:
+ We have tested our library in the following environment:

 * Ubuntu 18.04
 5.3.0-28-generic kernel version